holasoftware/odoo_local_google_fonts/README.md

 - `ODOO_DONT_DOWNLOAD_GOOGLE_FONTS_ON_MODULE_INSTALL`

-If the value of this environment variable is `1`, the module doesn't host the google fonts on install.
-It will be required to install manually in the settings section from the superuser.
+If the value of this environment variable is `1`, the module doesn't host the google fonts when installed.
+It will be required to install manually in the settings section.

 ## How does it work?